mirunaish/mmas/README.md

 * [tomita pysynth](https://mdoege.github.io/PySynth/)
 * must have [ffmpeg](https://ffmpeg.org/download.html) installed and on the path

+## Running
+Running is more problematic than it initially seems.
+The problem is that double-clicking on the .py file, running `python program.py`, and running `program.py` might all use different versions of python, and it is not always clear which command should be used to get to the python version which has the required site packages installed.
+For this reason I recommend editing the path environment variable to include the path to a python 3.9 executable and renaming the executable to python39.exe, and then running `python39 program.py` from the command line after `cd`-ing into the mmas folder.

 ## Instructions
-Run GUI.py to start the program.
 Pick a command from the command panel, enter the input required in the options panel, and click "convert".

 ## Sources